Pendragon (role-playing game): Reception

-In 1996, ten years after its publication, in a reader poll of the top 50 role-playing games of all time in Arcane magazine, Pendragon was ranked 12th.
+Later that year, in a reader poll conducted by Arcane to determine the top 50 role-playing games of all time, Pendragon was ranked 12th.
 Editor Paul Pettengale commented, "Pendragon is a game with a huge amount of charm.
 It's extremely character orientated, and so players have the opportunity to spend time developing a separate persona, rather than having to deal with too much action.
 It has intrigue and complicated plots, but these are geared around the characters instead of merely being an excuse for the characters to do something."

 In 1999, Pyramid magazine named Pendragon as one of The Millennium's Most Underrated Games.
 Editor Scott Haring said, "Pendragon is one of the few RPGs that has a moral point of view ...
 And it's a great melding of game system with game world."

 In 2006, Gaming Report called the 5th edition of Pendragon one of the "Best Retreads" in 2006.

-In 2007, over twenty years after its publication, Pendragon was given a place in the book Hobby Games: The 100 Best.
+Over twenty years after its publication, Pendragon was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Shannon Appelcline stated, "King Arthur Pendragon could be lauded as a top RPG solely based upon the innovation it brought to the industry.
 Its concentration on epic storytelling and its traits mechanic were both notable and original when the game was released in 1985.
 However, even today, Pendragon remains vital.
 It provides a picture-perfect model of literary knighthood and, through its well-crafted and well-considered design, effortlessly conjures its theme — so successfully, in fact, that few other publishers in the last 20 years have even tried to bring another Arthurian roleplaying game to market.
 You just can't improve on perfection.In a retrospective review of Pendragon in Black Gate, John ONeill said "Pendragon had lots of interesting ideas.
 The game mechanics included ways to trigger powerful passions — love, hate, and loyalty — in your player character, which could in turn produce feats of valor, acts of mercy or cowardice, cruelty, and much more."